nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 </div>

-The following sequence diagram shows how the delete routine operation works:
+The following sequence diagram shows how the deleteRoutine operation works:

 ![DeleteRoutineSeqDiagram](images/DeleteRoutineSeqDiagram.png)